The Society shall be called the BRISTOL AND AVON ARCHAEOLOGICAL SOCIETY.

 No alteration or addition shall be adopted unless at least two-thirds in number of the members present at the meeting and entitled to vote shall vote in favour of it.

-NOTE The form of these Rules is as altered and added to at the Annual General Meeting held on 6 March 2004.
+NOTE The form of these Rules is as altered and added to at the Extraordinary General Meeting held on 10th October 2018.